 To be eligible to participate in the bidding process, the bidder should have an approval letter from the lending institution committing a line of credit for a minimum of ₹1.25 million (~$17,166)/MW of the quoted capacity towards meeting the working capital requirement of the project.

 The entire responsibility of getting the grid connectivity with MSEDCL will be on the successful bidder.
 The bidder securing the deal can arrange connectivity through a dedicated line or sharing of a line.
 The dedicated line may be constructed by the winning bidder or through any other agency.
 The successful bidder will bear the entire cost of transmission from the project up to the delivery point.

 The declared capacity utilization factor should, in no case, be less than 15% over a year.

 Recently, in another project under the KUSUM program, the Madhya Pradesh Urja Vikas Nigam Limited invited bids to set up 270 MW of grid-connected solar power projects of capacity 500 kW to 2 MW under Component A of the program.

-According to Mercom’s India Solar Tender Tracker, tenders for 890 MW of solar projects have been floated in the country under Component-A of the PM KUSUM program by various organizations, including the Bangalore Electricity Supply Company Limited, Madhya Pradesh Urja Vikas Nigam Limited, and Meghalaya Power Distribution Corporation Limited, among others.
+According to Mercom’s India Solar Tender Tracker, tenders for 1.38 GW of solar projects have been floated in the country under Component-A of the PM KUSUM program by various organizations, including the Bangalore Electricity Supply Company Limited, Madhya Pradesh Urja Vikas Nigam Limited, and Meghalaya Power Distribution Corporation Limited, among others.